mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

      - String
      - The hex string representation of the service ID for the command.
 Optional; only present when the driver is in load balancer mode.

-The unstuctured form MUST be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:
+The unstructured form MUST be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:

   Command "{{commandName}}" started on database "{{databaseName}}" using a connection with driver ID {{driverConnectionId}} and server ID
   {{serverConnectionId}} to a server with hostname {{serverHost}} on port {{serverPort}} with service ID {{serviceId}}.
 The requestID is